 A modern 4-star city centre hotel with a range of facilities, in a very convenient location close to restaurants, shops and the train station.
 The hotel is conveniently located to walk or travel by public transport to Nijo Castle, Kiyomizu Temple, Kinkakuji Temple, Ginkakuji Temple and the Imperial Palace.
 The rooms are modern, comfortable and brightly furnished.

-The Hakone Hotel has an excellent location on the shores of the picturesque Lake Ashi with views towards Mount Fuji from the grounds.
+The Hakone Hotel & Hakone Yama both have excellent locations on the shores of the picturesque Lake Ashi with views towards Mount Fuji from the grounds.